Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 =============================
 The only bullet that survives the hardship

-Silver Bullet Encryption Tool is an uncrackable encryption Tool based on one-time pad model.
+Silver Bullet Encryption Tool is an uncrackable encryption Tool implementing three dimensional encryption scheme

 It contains true random number generator which makes data corruptions intentionally with several threads to make true randomness.